 Stock incentives focus executives' attention on the Company from the perspective of an owner with an equity stake in the business.
 The Compensation Committee believes that the Company's long-term performance is achieved through an ownership culture that encourages long-term performance by our named executive officers through grants of stock-based awards.
-Our shareholder-approved 2005 Long-Term Stock Plan provides for the grant of stock options, restricted stock, performance stock and other equity-based awards.
+Our shareholder-approved 2005 Long-Term Incentive Plan provides for the grant of stock options, restricted stock, performance stock and other equity-based awards.
 Equity awards are generally made at the discretion of the Compensation Committee based on a multiplicity of factors, including total compensation at peer companies, the level of equity ownership of the executives, and judgments of individual performance during the year.
-In 2010, the Compensation Committee did not grant any equity awards to our named executive officers.

-In 2011, the Compensation Committee implemented a new restricted stock program pursuant to which each of the named executive officers received awards of both time-based restricted stock and performance-based restricted stock.
-The Compensation Committee believes that moving to a combination of time-based and performance-based restricted stock grants will better align the interests of our named executive officers with those of our shareholders.
-Each of our named executive officers received the following grants in 2011:
+In 2011, the Compensation Committee implemented a restricted stock program pursuant to which each of the named executive officers received awards of both time-based restricted stock and performance-based restricted stock.
+The Compensation Committee believes that a combination of time-based and performance-based restricted stock grants will better align the interests of our named executive officers with those of our shareholders.